intentjs/docs/docs/cache.md

 To read data from a store, you can make use of the `get` method.

 :::info
 If you pass a class instance to the `get` method, it is converted to Plain Old Javascript Object (POJO), and stored as a string.
-When you
 :::

 ```typescript